mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 Daston, Lorraine, and Katherine Park. *Wonders and the Order of Nature:
 1150-1750*.
 New York: Zone Books, 1998.

 Findlen, Paula.
-“Cabinets, Collecting and Natural Philosophy.”
+"Cabinets, Collecting and Natural Philosophy."
 In *Rudolf Ii and Prague: The Court and the City*, edited by Eliska Fucíková, 209–19.
 Prague: Prague Castle Administration, 1997.